vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 ## Notice

-* Logseq keybindings support may be changed in future, so just use it for a while if you need it.
+* Logseq keybindings support may be changed in future, so just use it for a while if you need it, and it may be conflicted with Logseq future shortcuts.
 * Not exactly same with VIM key-bindings, just mimic.
 * If you are on journal home page, some shortcuts will redirect you to specific page, because there is no API can stay journal home page and move block highlight line.
 * Some shortcuts are not perfect for now, maybe need more polish and some support from Logseq Team.